Tei1988/dockered-cmd/README.md

 ## Usage

-Supported commands are in "available" dir.
+Supported commands are in "availables" dir.

 To enable command, hit below: